embeddedartistry/wordpress-github-sync/docs/development/20210526_refactor_notes.md

 ## Plugin Tweaks

-Likely need to udpate this function to make sure we can recreate the proper path:
+Likely need to update this function to make sure we can recreate the proper path:

 ```
 /**